-As Brexit looms ahead, many sex workers look to the future with fear
+As Brexit looms ahead, many sex workers look to the future with fear and anxiety

 The difficulties of being both a sex worker and a migrant in the UK shouldn’t be understated, and Brexit has just planted another missile-sized bombshell into the mix.
 As a country that (perhaps formerly) prides itself on multiculturalism and racial tolerance, the UK’s vote to leave the European Union has shattered social security for many immigrant communities, including those working within the sex industry.
 A large proportion of women working as prostitutes and sex workers come from EU nations, and the threat of tighter immigration controls and loss of freedom of movement has put an already vulnerable social group on high alert.

 Fez Endalaust, a 21-year-old migrant sex worker based in Plymouth, south England, has experienced first-hand how tough it can be navigating the UK’s legal system while working against multiple systems of oppression.
 Born in Portugal to a single and homeless teenage mother, Endalaust was taken to Scotland at five months old and lived there until going to university in Plymouth, where she started working within the sex industry to pay for her tuition.
 She cannot competently speak Portuguese, and identifies as British, but she is deeply afraid of being deported to Portugal after Brexit negotiations are complete.

 ‘British sex workers can't be deported, but migrants can, that is the huge difference between the two,’ Endalaust tells me, ‘When going through a process like my application for citizenship, much of what I have to do is based around proving that you're a respectable asset to the country.
 Of course, sex workers aren't considered respectable.’